Viewed 1260 times

 How to Select

-• Some people enjoy dunking digestive biscuits in tea or coffee to soften them slightly before consuming them, and digestives are commonly on offer with beverages.
+• Some people enjoy dunking digestive biscuits in tea or coffee to soften them slightly before consuming them.

-• They can also be pulverized to make cracker crusts for things like cheesecakes, or they can be enjoyed on their own.
+• They can also be pulverized to make cracker crusts for recipes like cheesecakes.

 How to Store

-· The fiber content is very good as it uses all whole meal and also some have husks of the grain.
+• The fibre content is very good as it uses all whole meal and also some have husks of the grain.